Queensland Police Service: Ranks and structure

-The third class occurred about 2020 when the State Government Protective Security Section (SGPSS), under the Department of Public Works, was transferred to the Queensland Police Service and renamed as protective service officers.
-They are sworn employees under the State Buildings Protective Security Act 1983, and wear a white shirt with a maroon-coloured police shoulder patch with 'Protective Services' above it, and maroon epaulettes.

-As of 2015 all rank insignia changed to an 'ink blue' background with insignia embroidered in white.
+As of 2015 all police officer rank insignia changed to an 'ink blue' background with insignia embroidered in white.
 There has been the addition of a 'recognition of service' horizontal bar between rank insignia and the words 'Queensland Police' for officers who have been on rank for a particular length of time.
-This 'recognition of service' is only for the ranks from senior constable to senior sergeant as highlighted below.
+This 'recognition of service' is only for the ranks from senior constable to senior sergeant.

-Ranks of the Queensland Police Service are as follows: